Refrigerant Regulatory Landscape

 - Reducing emission of F-gases from existing equipment by requiring improved service practices such as leak checks and gas recovery at the end of the equipment's life.

-The U.S. Environmental Protection Agency and State Regulations
+U.S. EPA and State Regulations

 Part of the Clean Air Act of 1990 established the EPA's Significant New Alternatives Policy (SNAP) Program5 to identify and evaluate substitutes for ozone-depleting substances.
 The program includes some mandates that impact the use of different refrigerants and publishes lists of acceptable and unacceptable substitutes.
 These lists are continuously updated based on new findings.